Hashimkhann1/Notes-flutter-app-with-node/README.md

 # Notes app with node

-i'm working to create Notes app by node and mongo db,
+i'm working to create Notes app by node and mongo db. backend code is completed